little hagia sophia, cappadocia and beach in Turkey: 15 reasons to visit turkey

 If you prefer something more upscale but still reasonable you can check out the Cağaloğlu Hamamı.

-And a truly incredible experience check out the Hürrem Sultan Hamam which located conveniently in between the Hagia Sophia and the Blue Mosque.
+And a truly incredible experience check out the Hürrem Sultan Hamam which is located conveniently in between the Hagia Sophia and the Blue Mosque.

-9. Natural Beauty
+9. Natural wonders

 For all you nature lovers out there, there are some incredible natural beauties throughout Turkey.
 There are so many mountains and lakes and parks.
 You’re going to love it!